Activity Permits FAQs

 For young people working remotely, for example on expeditions, it is the young people that need to be trained in first aid, rather than attaching that requirement to a supervisor who is not immediately to hand.

 Yes, there is no minimum age to hold a permit, whether personal, leadership or supervisory.
 Perhaps the most typical example is where expeditions are being conducted.
-However, in these circumstances, the responsible commissioner may place restrictions on time, requiring perhaps that a responsible adult conducts daily visual checks on progress.
+However, in these circumstances, the responsible Lead Volunteer/ Permit Approver may place restrictions on time, requiring perhaps that a responsible adult conducts daily visual checks on progress.

 The adventurous activity permit scheme covers only those activities defined as adventurous.
-Shooting is not defined as an adventurous and therefore it does not come under the permit scheme.
-Shooting does however still have rules to ensure those leading it do so safely.
+Shooting is not defined as adventurous and therefore it does not come under the permit scheme.
+Shooting does however still have rules to make sure those leading it do so safely.

-Module 25 is included to ensure all county assessors have the necessary soft skills, as well as technical skills, to be able to carry out effective assessments.
-It is specifically written to be appropriate to county activity assessors.
-Validation is done through carrying out two assessments, with a workbook available for those requiring support and learning opportunities beforehand.
-A training adviser (who might well be another county assessor) will be available to provide support and confirm validation.
+Module 25 is included to make sure all Activity Assessors have the necessary soft skills, as well as technical skills, to be able to carry out effective assessments.
+It is specifically written to be appropriate for Activity Assessors.
+Validation is done by carrying out one assessment, with a workbook available for those requiring support and learning opportunities beforehand.
+A Learning Assessor (who might well be another county assessor) will be available to provide support and confirm validation.

 Personal activity permits